3 Cycling Tips to Keep You Safe

 You never want to be invisible, but as a cyclist, that may just be the case on busy roads.
 Drivers are increasingly more distracted behind the wheel and it’s important to remember they might not always see you, especially drivers of large vehicles and trucks.
 Having bike lights, using proper communication and staying clear of turning vehicles and opening car doors will help keep you safe chaotic roads.

-We’ve complied a few tips to help keep you safe as you cycle through the city.
+We’ve compiled a few tips to help keep you safe as you cycle through the city.

 - Follow the rules, even the un-written ones.
 It’s essential to follow road laws and regulations, but it’s the un-written ones, such as never pass a vehicle on the right if it’s making a right turn or don’t pass a taxi on the right if it’s pulled to the side of the road, that could keep you safe from harm’s way.